BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

-\textbf{Burst Handling.} If a burst is detected, the burst handler is designed to provide an appropriate overestimate of coming bursts, thus coping with the surge of user requests during bursts.
-In this component, we first use a second-order Autoregressive (AR)~\cite{bollerslev1986generalized} to model the estimation of bursts.
-Unlike the \emph{Informer}-based workload predictor that provides valuable insights into the data's long-term trends and global patterns, the AR model emphasizes capturing the local features of recent observations, thus better adapting to short-term dynamics during bursts.
+\textbf{Burst Handling.} Since bursts tend to be a tiny part of overall workloads but have a considerable impact, proper overestimation helps to improve the robustness of burst handling.
+Thus the burst handler is designed to provide appropriately overestimated values of bursts.
+In this component, we first use a second-order AR~\cite{bollerslev1986generalized} to model the estimation of bursts.
+Unlike the Transformer-based workload predictor that provides valuable insights into the data's long-term trends and global patterns, the AR model emphasizes capturing the local features of recent observations, thus better adapting to short-term dynamics during bursts.
 Specifically, an AR model has dynamics given by: